 Dentistry can be complicated, especially if you have a major restorative treatment you want to complete.
 As a result, our dental office is regularly asked many different questions, including questions on preventive, restorative, cosmetic, and emergency dental care.
 To help our patients stay as informed as possible, we’ve included a list of the most common questions we get as well as detailed answers to these questions.
 We hope you find them informative prior to your visit!

 Can you replace teeth?

 Yes!
-Our office is specialized in replacing teeth via dental bridges.
-Of course, those who want to replace teeth via dental implants are more than welcome to come back to the practice after their surgery to have their implant restored with one of our natural-looking, implant-retained restorations.
+Our dental office is specialized in replacing teeth via dental bridges.
+Of course, those who want to replace teeth via dental implants are more than welcome to come back to the dental office after their surgery to have their implant restored with one of our natural-looking, implant-retained restorations.
 We also can create a removable prosthetic for those with extensive tooth loss.

 How can I improve my smile’s appearance?

 There are many solutions available to make your smile look more attractive.
-At our practice, we offer teeth whitening procedures (both in-office and take-home varieties), metal-free restorations, porcelain veneers, Lumineers and direct bonding.
+At our dental office, we offer teeth whitening procedures (both in-office and take-home varieties), metal-free restorations, porcelain veneers, Lumineers, and direct bonding.
 We’ll go over all of our treatments in great detail so you can better determine which option is right for you.

 My tooth hurts.
 What does this mean?

 A toothache could mean decay is present and needs to be cleaned and restored.
 However, it could also mean that an oral infection is developing inside your tooth, which may require a root canal or outright extraction depending on the damage.
 Regardless of your needs, we’ll go over your dental emergency in great detail before creating a treatment plan.